 When not rented as part of the Margaret & Giles Brent Suite this spacious room is available separately.
-The room consists of a large sitting room/bedroom with a queen-size bed, north and easterly sunrise views over St. Jerome’s Creek and the Chesapeake Bay.
-The room offers a natural stone (gas) fireplace, ceiling fan, and bath facilities with a skylight.
+The room consists of a large sitting room/bedroom with a King-size bed, glorious north and easterly sunrise views over St. Jerome’s Creek and the Chesapeake Bay.
+The room offers a natural stone (gas) fireplace, ceiling fan, and private bath facilities with a skylight.
 Bathroom finishes are natural stone/marble/granite, European ceramic, and oak.
-The room adjoins the spacious common guest deck with unsurpassed views and providing space for socializing, a wet bar, coffee/tea station, and comfortable indoor seating.
+The room adjoins the spacious common guest deck with unsurpassed views and providing space for socializing, a wet bar, coffee/tea station, and comfortable outdoor and indoor seating.
 The total Room is 287 square feet.

 Want Extra Space and Luxury?

 This room can be booked in conjunction with the Margaret Brent Suite!
 Add both The Margaret Brent Suite and the Giles Brent Room to your reservation.
 The two rooms are directly connected by interior, soundproof doors, creating a spacious Suite with two large rooms, two King size beds, two bathrooms, two fireplaces, one double jacuzzi, and a large private deck.
 Reserve both to form the Margaret & Giles Brent Suite with its spacious 983 square feet of luxury!
 A 5% discount will be applied to the individual Suite and Room rate if booked together.

 In recognition of the quality stay in this and adjoining suites and rooms, occupancy shall be limited to no more than TWO persons, independent of age.

 Price per Night